jeffrafter/howto/server-security.md

 This says that email sent from your A record, MX record, or PTR and from google.com should be allowed.
 It also allows your primary IP as a sender.
 With the setup described in this section, you could actually remove the MX (it isn't sending directly).

 Some DNS companies don't allow a specific "SPF" record.
 If you can add both an SPF record and a TXT record with the same value.

+> You can check that you have set this up correctly at [https://www.unlocktheinbox.com/dnstools/spf/](https://www.unlocktheinbox.com/dnstools/spf/)

+#### OpenDKIM

 For OpenDKIM, start by installing the package: